tshepang/blog/content/rust-week-of-2016-06-03.md

   (e.g. a new file was created in a watched directory).
 This allows one to do away with using threads, reducing code complexity.
 - Rust error handling is so nice, and forces one to think better about code.
-As an example, when you doing any I/O, you mostly want to do that in a separate function so that you can return a `Result` type, something like `Result<(), std::io::Error>`.
+As an example, when doing any I/O, you mostly want to do that in a separate function so that you can return a `Result` type, something like `Result<(), std::io::Error>`.
 This forces you to isolate just the I/O handling part from the other parts of the